 - By a Passport Expediting Company – Passport expediting companies offer a fast and convenient way to have your damaged passport replaced.
-Your passport replacement can be processed in as little as 24 hours through a reputable passport expediting company.
+Your passport replacement can be processed in as little as one week through a reputable passport expediting company.

 How to Replace Your Damaged Passport fast